sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

     ⎣0⎦
 ```

-or, likely slower, compute the inverse matrix using
-{meth}`~sympy.matrices.matrices.MatrixBase.inv`:
+Another approach is to compute the inverse matrix, but this is almost always
+slower, and significantly slower for larger matrices.
+If efficient computation
+is not a priority, you can use {meth}`~sympy.matrices.matrices.MatrixBase.inv`:

 ```py
 >>> from sympy import symbols, Matrix, simplify